-3.4.3.7 Result of the allocation
+3.4.3.7 Result of the pre-booking

-The C-OSS provides interim information to the applicants on the status of their application at X-7.5.
-The interim notification informs applicants with a higher priority value (K value) about the allocation decision in their favor; it announces the path offer made on behalf of the IM/AB concerned by the C-OSS, with the draft timetable offer at X-5 via PCS, which becomes legally binding for the IM/AB when the final offer at X-3.5 is made and for the applicant after acceptance.
+The C-OSS provides interim information to applicants regarding the status of their application no later than X-7.5.
+The interim notification informs applicants with a higher priority value (K value) about the pre-booking decision in their favour.

-In case of conflicting requests with a lower priority, the C-OSS shall offer an alternative PaP.
+In case of conflicting requests with a lower priority, the C-OSS shall offer an alternative PaP, if available.
 The applicant concerned has to accept or reject the offered alternative within 5 calendar days.
 In case the applicant does not answer, or rejects the alternative, the C-OSS forwards the original request to the IM/AB concerned.
 The C-OSS informs the applicants with a lower priority value (K value) by X-7.5 that their path request has been forwarded to the IM/AB concerned for further treatment within the regular process for the annual timetable construction, and that the C-OSS will provide the draft path offer on behalf of the IM/AB concerned at X-5 via PCS.
 These applications are handled by the IM/AB concerned as on-time applications for the annual timetable and are therefore included in the regular national construction process of the annual timetable.